 P.S.
 If you want to get the latest tips and tricks on marketing that can help you market your local business better, subscribe to Revenue Weekly!

-The first step in local SEO optimization is to claim your Google My Business listing.
-Your Google My Business listing is a section of information about your business that appears when someone conducts an “in [city]” or “near me” search.
+The first step in local SEO optimization is to claim your Google Business Profile listing.
+Your Google Business Profile listing is a section of information about your business that appears when someone conducts an “in [city]” or “near me” search.
 It appears at the top of the search results in a box known as the local SEO 3-pack.

 - Company name